juhum1/EID-101-C_Group3/Group3_Deliverables/Group3_Cumulative_Report.md

 2. Our proposed Gaant Chart was much simpler than what happened in reality, because we didn't expect how much work would get done in the design sprints and how many tasks "went together" - for example, designing and CADing the sensor array was much easier after the chassis was completed because those two parts are intended to go together.
 In the end, our actual work timeline diverged significantly from our proposed one.

-3. Our BOM was similar to the one we showed in our Midterm Presentation because we chose not to use our budget on outside parts, but we chose not to use the micro servos.
+3. Our BOM was similar to the one we showed in our Midterm Presentation because we chose not to use our budget on outside parts.